 The contest is judged by a panel of faculty, who award prizes including the “Wash Your Mouth Out With Soap” award, the “Major Props” award, and “Dishonorable Mention.”
 As we have discovered, it takes a remarkable amount of skill to craft a truly successful bad poem, so each year the winners are honored in the Winter issue of Surgam.

-To read previous Kilmer poems, visit our archive at http://fuckyeahkilmer.tumblr.com/
+To read a selection of previous Kilmer poems, visit our archive at http://fuckyeahkilmer.tumblr.com/